AdobeDocs/experience-manager-learn.zh-Hant/help/sites/edge-delivery-services/developing/universal-editor/7a-block-css.md

     left: 50%;
     transform: translateX(-50%);
     height: 500px;
-}

-/* The image is rendered to the first div in the block */ .block.teaser picture {
+    /* The image is rendered to the first div in the block */ & picture {
         position: absolute;
         z-index: -1;
         inset: 0;
         box-sizing: border-box;
-}

-.block.teaser picture img {
+        & img {
             object-fit: cover;
             object-position: center;
             width: 100%;
             height: 100%;
         }
+    }

     /**
     The teaser's text is rendered to the second (also the last) div in the block.

     These styles are scoped to the second (also the last) div in the block (.block.teaser > div:last-child).

     This div order can be used to target different styles to the same semantic elements in the block.
     For example, if the block has two images, we could target the first image with `.block.teaser > div:first-child img`, and the second image with `.block.teaser > div:nth-child(2) img`.
     **/
-.block.teaser > div:last-child {
+    & > div:last-child {
         position: absolute;
         bottom: 0;
         left: 50%;
         transform: translateX(-50%);
         background: var(--background-color);
         padding: 1.5rem 1.5rem 1rem;
         width: 80vw;
         max-width: 1200px;
-}

         /**
         The following elements reside within `.block.teaser > div:last-child` and could be scoped as such, for example:

         .block.teaser > div:last-child p { .. }

         However since these element can only appear in the second/last div per our block's model, it's unnecessary to add this additional scope.
         **/

-/* Regardless of the authored heading level, we only want one style the heading */ .block.teaser h1,
+        /* Regardless of the authored heading level, we only want one style the heading */ & h1,
-.block.teaser h2,
+        & h2,
-.block.teaser h3,
+        & h3,
-.block.teaser h4,
+        & h4,
-.block.teaser h5,
+        & h5,
-.block.teaser h6 {
+        & h6 {
             font-size: var(--heading-font-size-xl);
             margin: 0;
         }

-.block.teaser h1::after,
+        & h1::after,
-.block.teaser h2::after,
+        & h2::after,
-.block.teaser h3::after,
+        & h3::after,
-.block.teaser h4::after,
+        & h4::after,
-.block.teaser h5::after,
+        & h5::after,
-.block.teaser h6::after {
+        & h6::after {
             border-bottom: 0;
         }

-.block.teaser p {
+        & p {
             font-size: var(--body-font-size-s);
             margin-bottom: 1rem;
         }

-/* Add underlines to links in the text */ .block.teaser a:hover {
+        /* Add underlines to links in the text */
+        & a:hover {
             text-decoration: underline;
         }

         /* Add specific spacing to buttons.
-These button CSS classes are automatically added by Edge Delivery Services. */ .block.teaser .button-container {
+These button CSS classes are automatically added by Edge Delivery Services. */ & .button-container {
             margin: 0;
             padding: 0;
         }

-.block.teaser .button {
+        & .button {
             background-color: var(--primary-color);
             border-radius: 0;
             color: var(--dark-color);
             font-size: var(--body-font-size-xs);
             font-weight: bold;
             padding: 1em 2.5em;
             margin: 0;
             text-transform: uppercase;
+        }
+    }

 }

 /** Animations